sensedeep/custom-metrics/README.md

 #### Upgrading Metric Spans

 If you want to change your spans in the future, you can upgrade your metric data with new spans.
 To do this, you can use the `upgrade` method.
-This will apportion data points from the old spans to the new spans.
-If the number of samples in a span is increased, the data points will be apportioned across the new span.
+This will apportion data points from the old spans to the new spans based on the point's timestamp.
+The **upgrade** call takes the namespace, metric name and specific dimensions to upgrade.

+You can also upgrade metrics by providing an **upgrade: true** parameter to the emit calls.

+If you define new spans via the constructor and do not call upgrade, your new metrics will use the new spans and the old metrics will utilize the old spans.
+Query will still work, and CustomMetrics will return metrics according to the spans in use when the metric was first created.

+The **upgrade** API and emit **upgrade** option are idempotent in that there is no ill effects from upgrading a metric that is already upgraded.
+The emit call will only upgrade if an upgrade is required.

-WARNING: if you define new spans via the constructor and do not call upgrade, the results may be unpredictable.
-If you do upgrade your metrics, ensure you supply the new span definition to all your constructor calls going forward.
-Otherwise, the default spans will be used.
+If you do use custom span definitions, ensure you supply the custom span definition to all your constructor calls going forward.
+Otherwise, the default spans will be used for any new metrics.

 ```typescript
 const metrics = new CustomMetrics({